AI

 Considered a branch of computer science, artificial intelligence (AI) is the theory and practice of computers simulating and imitating human behavior, such as speech and visual recognition, decision-making, language understanding, language translation, etc. The history of AI dates well back in time so, as a concept, it is not new and certain aspects of AI such as robotics have already become mainstream.

 But what has really caused the recent surge in the adoption of AI lies in the fact that the technology has become more accessible and affordable.
 Open-sourcing by cloud tech giants like Amazon and Google has made essential AI knowledge and skills more widely available enabling developers to get up to speed very quickly and apply AI, without requiring in-depth knowledge of machine learning.
 Combine this with the advances in the processing power of computers to deal with massive volumes of data that can fuel AI projects, and the market for AI blossomed.
-To learn a bit about ServisBOT’s AI approach watch the short video clip.
+More recently, the emergence of Generative AI and Large Language Models has added an extra exciting layer to all this AI talk.
+So let’s explore some definitions.

 Conversational AI

-Conversational AI represents one of the most significant shifts towards using natural language to do things like transact, book things, search items, interact, and access services, without the need for a human agent.
-It goes beyond just the conversation to orchestrate and automate underlying processes and tasks needed to execute on the customer’s need.
+Conversational AI represents a significant shifts towards using natural language to do things like transact, book things, search items, interact, and access services, with limited or no need for a human agent.
+It goes beyond just the conversation and can automate underlying processes and tasks needed to execute on the customer’s need.
 Natural language is a very fluid and non-procedural area but the business has defined processes.
 So they need to blend together and offer a high degree of flexibility and versatility in orchestrating the right tasks at the right time.

 Deep Learning (DL)